Playing card suit: Tarot cards

 Beginning around 1440 in northern Italy, some decks started to include an extra suit of (usually) 21 numbered cards known as trionfi or trumps, to play tarot card games.
 Always included in tarot decks is one card, the Fool or Excuse, which may be part of the trump suit depending on the game or region.
 These cards do not have pips or face cards like the other suits.
 Most tarot decks used for games come with French suits but Italian suits are still used in Piedmont, Bologna, and pockets of Switzerland.
 A few Sicilian towns use the Portuguese-suited Tarocco Siciliano, the only deck of its kind left in Europe.

 The esoteric use of Tarot packs emerged in France in the late 18th century, since when special packs intended for divination have been produced.
 These typically have the suits cups, pentacles (based on the suit of coins), wands (based on the suit of batons), and swords.
 The trump cards and Fool of traditional card playing packs were named the Major Arcana; the remaining cards, often embellished with occult images, were the Minor Arcana.
 Neither term is recognised by card players.

+Suits

+Divination symbols

+In divinatory, esoteric and occult tarot, the Minor Arcana, and the suits by extension, are believed to represent relatively mundane features of life.
+The court cards may represent the people whom one meets.

+Each suit also has distinctive characteristics and connotations commonly held to be as follows: